d0lur1g/formation-c-my-beer/src/ds/README.md

 ## Theming

-ATM only one theme is provided, into theme.
+ATM only one theme is provided, into `theme`.